Sustainable Development of Buildings in Canada overview

 Sustainable Development of Buildings in CanadaConceptual primer: environmental ethics, integrated design methodology, site, water, energy, materials, indoor quality, LEED framework, and Canadian regional climate variation.The conceptual starting point for ExAC Section 3 Sustainable Design Literacy.

-CHOPThe full landscape of Canadian architectural practice, including Chapter 5.5 (sustainable design integration into the design project management process).CHOP covers how the architect organizes a sustainable project; this manual explains the environmental design logic behind those decisions.
+CHOPThe full landscape of Canadian architectural practice, including Chapter 5.5 on sustainable design integration into the project management process.CHOP covers how the architect organizes a sustainable project; this manual explains the environmental design logic behind those decisions.

 CHINGBuilding science, assemblies, materials, and construction detailing.
 Chapter 1 covers site and environmental context.CHING shows how a sustainable assembly is built.
 This manual explains why you would choose it.
 Read both for a complete picture of any Section 3 topic.